Fire Phone

 The Fire Phone is a discontinued 3D-enabled smartphone developed by Amazon and manufactured by Foxconn.
 It was announced on June 18, 2014, and marked Amazon's first foray into the smartphone market, following the success of the Kindle Fire.
 It was available for pre-order on the day it was announced.
 In the United States, it launched as an AT&T exclusive on July 25.

-Notable for its hallmark feature "Dynamic Perspective" using four front-facing cameras and the gyroscope to track the user's movements, the phone's Fire OS adjusts the UI so it gives the impression of depth and 3D.
+Notable for its hallmark feature "Dynamic Perspective" using five front-facing cameras and the gyroscope to track the user's movements, the phone's Fire OS adjusts the UI so it gives the impression of depth and 3D.
 Other notable Amazon services on the phone include X-Ray, used for identifying and finding information about media; Mayday, the 24-hour customer service tool; and Firefly, a tool for automatically recognizing text, sounds, and objects, and offering a way to buy recognized items through Amazon's online store.

 The phone received mixed reviews.
 Critics praised the Dynamic Perspective, Firefly and, to a lesser extent, the packaged headphones, but derided the build, design, Fire OS version of Android, specifications, and exclusivity to AT&T. Amazon does not release sales figures for any of its devices, but based in part on its quickly declining prices and an announced million write-down, analysts have judged it a commercial failure.
 Amazon ceased production of the Fire Phone in August 2015 and discontinued sales soon after.